hansjoergkeser/pact-demo-consumer/README.md

 mvn spring-boot:run
 ```

-> Note: Service runs on localhost:9090 (see/configure port in application.properties)
+> Note: Service runs on localhost:9090 (see or configure `server.port` in application.properties)